act-rules/act-rules.github.io/pages/contribute.md

 ### How to join the Community Group

-1. To join WCAG-ACT-RULES-CG, you need a W3C Account.
+1. To join ACT-Rules Community, you need a W3C Account.
 If you don’t already have one, [get a W3C account here](https://www.w3.org/accounts/request).
 2. Go to [Join the community group now!](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fauto-wcag%2Fjoin) and join the group.
 3. If you work for a W3C Member organization, you will need to request approval.
 This request will be sent to your organization’s representative in the W3C’s Advisory Committee.